sendyhalim/blog/content/posts/programming/2024-01-07-traceroute-naive-implementation-part-1-proof-of-concept.md

 ## ICMP listener
-#### Create ICMP socket
+#### Create an ICMP socket
-We will create a function to start an ICMP listener, it will create a socket to capture the incoming messages later on.
+There will be  a function to start an ICMP listener, it's basically creating a socket that we can use to capture the incoming messages later on.

 ```